-- 4. Notifications referred to in article 3, paragraph 1 or 2, made after ratification, acceptance or approval of or accession to this Convention shall take effect on the date of entry into force of the Convention for the State concerned, in accordance with paragraph 1 of this article or, thereafter, on the date on which that State notifies the depositary. - 5.
+- 1. This Convention shall enter into force on the ninetieth day after the date of deposit of the second instrument of ratification, acceptance, approval or accession. - 2.
+For each State ratifying, accepting, approving or acceding to this Convention after the deposit of the second instrument of ratification, acceptance, approval or accession, this Convention shall enter into force on the ninetieth day after the date of deposit by such State of its instrument of ratification, acceptance, approval or accession. - 3.
+Notifications referred to in article 3, paragraph 1, made at the time of ratification, acceptance or approval of or accession to this Convention shall take effect on the date of entry into force of the Convention for the State concerned, in accordance with paragraph 1 or 2 of this article. - 4.
+Notifications referred to in article 3, paragraph 1, made after ratification, acceptance or approval or accession, but before the entry into force of this Convention, shall take effect on the date of entry into force of the Convention for the State concerned, in accordance with paragraph 1 or 2 of this article or, if the Convention has already entered into force with regard to the State, on the date on which that State notifies the depositary. - 5.
 This Convention shall apply to any request presented after the date of entry into force for the States Parties concerned, including where the relevant acts or omissions occurred before that date.
-However, any State may, at the time of signature, ratification, acceptance, approval of or accession to this Convention, declare that it reserves the right not to apply this Convention or any part thereof to requests relating to acts or omissions that occurred before the date indicated by that State Party, provided that this date is no later than the entry into force of the Convention.
+However, any State may, at the time of signature, ratification, acceptance, approval of or accession to this Convention, declare that it reserves the right not to apply this Convention or any part thereof to requests relating to acts or omissions that occurred before the date indicated by that State Party, provided that this date is no later than the entry into force of the Convention for that State Party.

-Article 68.
+Article 84.
 Provisional application

-- Any State may at the time of signature, or at the time of ratification, acceptance, approval or accession, or at any later time thereafter, declare that it willshall provisionally apply this Convention or any part thereof, pending the entry into force of this Convention for that State. - Requests for cooperation from States that have made a declaration as described in paragraph 1 may be refused by States who have not made such a declaration. - 3.
+- 1. Any State may at the time of signature declare that it shall provisionally apply this Convention or any part thereof, pending the entry into force of this Convention for that State. - 2.
+Requests for cooperation from States that are applying the Convention on the basis of provisional application may be refused by States who have not made a declaration as described in paragraph 1 of this article. - 3.
 Any State Party may terminate its provisional application of this Convention or any part thereof by written notification to the depositary.
-Termination of the provisional application of this Convention shall take effect on the first day of the month following notification, but shall not prejudice in any way the continued consideration of any matter which was already under consideration prior to the date on which the termination of provisional application became effective.
+Termination of the provisional application of this Convention shall take effect on the first day of the month following notification, but termination shall not affect the obligations of that State Party under the Convention regarding requests pursuant to This Convention made prior to the termination of the provisional application.

-Article 69.
+Article 85.
 Reservations

-- No reservations may be made to this Convention other than those expressly provided for in this Convention. - 2.
-All reservations made shall be communicated by the depositary to all States Parties to this Convention.
+1. No reservations may be made to this Convention other than those expressly provided for in this Convention.

-Article 70.
+Article 86.
 Withdrawal

-1. A State Party may withdraw from this Convention by giving written notification to the depositary.

-- 2. A withdrawal shall become effective one year after the date of receipt of the notification by the depositary, or on such later date as may be specified in the notification of withdrawal. - A withdrawal willshall not affect the obligations of that State under the Convention regarding requests pursuant to this Convention made prior to the notification.142
+- 1. A State Party may withdraw from this Convention by giving written notification to the depositary. - 2.
+A withdrawal shall become effective one year after the date of receipt of the notification by the depositary, or on such later date as may be specified in the notification of withdrawal. - 3.
+A withdrawal shall not affect the obligations of that State under the Convention regarding requests pursuant to this Convention made prior to the date on which the notification becomes effective according to paragraph 2 of this article.

-Article 71.
+Article 87.
 Depositary and languages